Functional Multi-Reference Alignment via Deconvolution: Numerical results

 As in Subsection~\ref{subsec:snr}, the noise was chosen to have a squared-exponential covariance function with lengthscale parameter $ \lambda $ and scale parameter $ \sigma$ (see \eqref{eq:SEkernel}).
 We work with the four signals shown in Figure \ref{fig:signalsintro} and summarized in Table \ref{tab:functions}.
 The first two, the linear spline $f_1$ and cubic spline $f_2$, are chosen because they explicitly satisfy Assumption \ref{assumption:smoothness}.
 These signals, by their symmetry, have real-valued Fourier transforms and are ordinary smooth with $\beta = 2$ for $f_1$ and $\beta = 4$ for $f_2$.
 They are compactly supported on $ [-1,1] $ in space without truncation.
 The third signal, $f_3$, is a Gabor pulse shifted to the right so that it has a non-trivial complex component in frequency, unlike the first two signals.
 Additionally, the signal is super smooth.
 Finally, we let $f_4$ be the pdf of a mixture model with even weighting of two Gaussian random variables.
 This signal has a finite number of zeros in frequency, satisfying Assumptions \ref{assumption:FT_decay}, \ref{assumption:zeros}, and \ref{assumption:nice_oscillations}, but $\fft_4$ decays squared-exponentially fast.
 All four signals are subsequently $ \ell^\infty $ normalized so that $ \max_{[-1,1]}|f_j(x)| = 1,\, j=1,2,3,4 $.
 Thus, the signals lead to comparable signal-to-noise ratios in the context of Corollary \ref{corr:smallLengthscale}.
-See Figure \ref{fig:signals} and Remark \ref{rmk:numerics_signalrec} in Appendix \ref{appendix:numerics} for zoomed-in plots of the four signals, their Fourier transforms, their recoveries, and a discussion of the recovery process.
+See Figure \ref{fig:signals} and Remark \ref{rmk:numerics_signalrec} in the Supplementary Material \ref{appendix:numerics} for zoomed-in plots of the four signals, their Fourier transforms, their recoveries, and a discussion of the recovery process.
 We consider two shift distributions: $\zeta_1$, the uniform on $ [-1,1] $ and $\zeta_2$, for which we take $f_1 $, but normalized to integrate to 1.
-Note that $\zeta_1$ is periodic, while $\zeta_2$ is not.
+Note that neither $\zeta_1$ nor $\zeta_2$ are periodic, as our shifted signals must stay supported in their domain of $[-2,2]$.
 We will show that numerically, as in the theory, Algorithms \ref{alg:mainalgorithm} and \ref{alg:zerosalgorithm} perform similarly for both shift distributions.
+All simulations in this section and in the Supplementary Material \ref{appendix:numerics} were conducted 20 times and averaged.